microsoft/vcpkg/docs/users/integration.md

 See your build system specific documentation for how to use prebuilt binaries.

-Generally, to run any produced executables you will also need to either copy the needed DLL files to the same folder as your executable or *prepend* the correct `bin\` directory to your path.
+_On Windows dynamic triplets:_ To run any produced executables you will also need to either copy the needed DLL files to the same folder as your executable or *prepend* the correct `bin\` directory to your path.

 ## Export Command
 This command creates a shrinkwrapped archive containing a specific set of libraries (and their dependencies) that can be quickly and reliably shared with build servers or other users in your organization.

-- `--nuget`: NuGet package (Recommended for MSBuild projects)
+- `--nuget`: NuGet package
 - `--zip`: Zip archive
-- `--7zip`: 7Zip archive (Recommended for CMake projects)
+- `--7zip`: 7Zip archive
 - `--raw`: Raw, uncompressed folder

-Each of these have the same layout, which mimics the layout of a full vcpkg:
+Each of these have the same internal layout which mimics the layout of a full vcpkg instance:

 - `installed\` contains the installed package files
 - `scripts\buildsystems\vcpkg.cmake` is a toolchain file suitable for use with CMake